 Winter time is the time for big hearty soups.
 One of my favorites is a good brown bean soup, using a recipe I got from my mom.
-Its a fairly simple recipe and uses a pack of dry mix oxtail soup for flavour together with beans, veggies and meat balls.
+It’s a fairly simple recipe and uses a pack of dry mix oxtail soup for flavour together with beans, veggies and meat balls.
 However, one day I saw that our butcher actually sells oxtails!
-I reasoned that if I used real oxtail I wouldn’t need that pack of soup anymore.
-So I decided I had to try to make this soup with ‘fresh’ oxtail.
-It was an exciting challenge!
+I reasoned that if I used real oxtail I wouldn’t need that pack of soup anymore!

 A hard-working oxtail

-Have you ever seen a cow that wasn’t moving its tail?
+Have you ever seen a cow that isn’t moving its tail?
 No?
-Well, that should be your first indication that this oxtail requires some special cooking.
-In a previous post we discussed the different types of meat and concluded that hard-working parts of a cow should be cooked slow and long.
-These hard-working parts, like a tail, have very strong and tough muscle cells.
-The tail has to be able to continuously swipe away flying insects, especially flies.
+Well, that should be your first indication that this oxtail is perfect for soups.
+In a previous post we concluded that meat that comes from the hard-working parts of an animal should be cooked slow and long.
+These hard-working parts, such as a tail, have very strong and tough muscle cells to continuously swipe away flying insects, especially flies.

 Let’s have a look at the photo above.
-You can clearly see several round bundles of muscle fibers, on the right side 4 round bundles sit next to each other.
-These bundles are held in place by connective tissue which is white.
-On the outer side there is also a layer of fat (you can see this well in the image on top of the post).
-It clearly has a very different structure from a steak.
-With this different composition, it will also require a different way of preparation.
+You can clearly see several round bundles of muscle fibers.
+These bundles are held in place by connective tissue which is whitish.
+On the outer side there is a layer of fat and in the middle sits a piece of bone (which protrudes into the meat as well).
+It clearly has a very different structure from a steak and as such needs to be treated very differently.

 Preparing an oxtail

-Since the oxtail contains a lot of connective tissue and tough muscles, this is a type of meat that has to be prepared slowly.
-It takes patience to prepare it, taking at least several hours.
-Only after several hours of simmering the meat will fall from the bone easily and will become tender and soft.
+Since the oxtail contains a lot of connective tissue and tough muscles, this type of meat has to be prepared slowly.
+Only after several hours of simmering the meat easily falls of the bone and becomes tender and soft (similar to meat stews!).
 Don’t even try to take the meat from the bone before cooking.
-Apart from the fact that the meat isn’t easy to cut through, there’s this bone in it with a ‘hard to cut along’ shape (see photo below)!
+Apart from the fact that the meat isn’t easy to cut through, there’s this bone in it with a ‘hard to cut along’ shape!